 Interns are an integral part of the Museum and each intern is involved in either one major or several minor projects to be completed by the end of the internship.
 Interns confer regularly with their mentor and other staff members concerning their progress.

 Applicants should have an interest in science and a desire to work with people.
 Familiarity with natural and physical science, communications and education are useful.
 Priority will be given to those interested in working in a related field.
+Applicants should be college aged or older.

 Most full-time interns receive a $1000 stipend.
 Students whose financial aid package includes work-study allocations may be eligible to use those funds for their internship.
 Montshire internships may be eligible for college credit in some cases.